 - Pocket Bounty – earn some extra money by downloading apps, taking surveys, entering competitions and watching videos.

-- Zip Zero – take a photo of your receipts, answer short personal surveys and earn extra cash.
+- Zip Zero – take a photo of your receipts, answer short personal surveys and earn extra money.

 Note: Many of these apps will make their money from the data you fill in during the surveys etc. Most will only ever use it anonymously but it’s always worth making sure you are fully comfortable with how they plan to use your data before you sign up.

-TopCashback and Quidco are among some of the most popular cashback sites around.
+TopCashback is one of the most popular cashback sites around.
 If you’re going to make a purchase online then try heading to one of these websites first and following the link to the company that you were going to make the transaction with.
 As long as the company is affiliated with the cashback site and you don’t use any unverified discount codes, you could receive cash back on your purchase.

 Fancy getting paid to listen to music and give your opinion?